jamesAmckinnon/RE_Data_Pipeline/README.md

 ### Financial Report Processing DAG
 Extracts financial metrics from REIT financial report PDFs.

-Each PDF is downloaded and parsed page-by-page to identify which pages contain key financial terms.
+Each PDF is downloaded and parsed page-by-page to identify which pages contain specific financial metrics.
 The relevant pages for each metric are combined into a separate PDF.
-For each of these metric-specific PDFs, a custom prompt related to the associated metric is generated and submitted to an OpenAI assistant.
+For each of these metric-specific PDFs, a custom prompt related to the metric is generated and this prompt, along with the PDF, is submitted to an OpenAI assistant which extracts the metric.

 ![Airflow Screenshot](https://github.com/jamesAmckinnon/RE_Data_Pipeline/blob/master/images/Financial_Reports_DAG.png)